Take The First Step Now

 2. OBTAIN INFORMATION:

 It is essential to gather as much information as possible about the individual.
 There are several ways to do this.
-The first is to talk to the individual, their spouse, and other family members.
+The first is to talk to the individual, their spouse, and other family members or friends.
 The second is to speak to the individual’s therapist.

 3. ASSEMBLE A GROUP OF SPECIALISTS: